Mass media regulation: European Union

+On April 23, 2022, the European Parliament and Council established a political agreement on the new rules.

 Norway

 The media systems in Scandinavian countries are twin-duopolistic with powerful public service broadcasting and periodic strong government intervention.
 Hallin and Mancini introduced the Norwegian media system as Democratic Corporatist.
 Newspapers started early and developed very well without state regulation until the 1960s.
 The rise of the advertising industry helped the most powerful newspapers grow increasingly, while the little publications were struggling at the bottom of the market.
 Because of the lack of diversity in the newspaper industry, the Norwegian Government took action, affecting the true freedom of speech.
 In 1969, Norwegian government started to provide press subsidies to small local newspapers.
 But this method was not able to solve the problem completely.
 In 1997, compelled by the concern of the media ownership concentration, Norwegian legislators passed the Media Ownership Act entrusting the Norwegian Media Authority the power to interfere the media cases when the press freedom and media plurality was threatened.
 The Act was amended in 2005 and 2006 and revised in 2013.

 The basic foundation of Norwegian regulation of the media sector is to ensure freedom of speech, structural pluralism, national language and culture and the protection of children from harmful media content.
 Relative regulatory incentives includes the Media Ownership Law, the Broadcasting Act, and the Editorial Independence Act.
 NOU 1988:36 stated that a fundamental premise of all Norwegian media regulation is that news media serves as an oppositional force to power.
 The condition for news media to achieve this role is the peaceful environment of diversity of editorial ownership and free speech.
 White Paper No.57 claimed that real content diversity can only be attained by a pluralistically owned and independent editorial media whose production is founded on the principles of journalistic professionalism.
 To ensure this diversity, Norwegian government regulates the framework conditions of the media and primarily focuses the regulation on pluralistic ownership.